What is Multifactor Authentication?

 How often will I be prompted to complete MFA?

-Once you have authenticated using MFA on a device or web browser, you should not be challenged again on that device or web browser for an 8 hour window.
-This means you should expect to complete MFA authentication each day.
+Once you have authenticated using MFA on a device or web browser, you should not be challenged again on that device or web browser during that day.

 Why is my cell phone prompting me on the weekend when I am not working?